Understanding The Interest Rate Fallacy: The Risks Of Holding Fiat

 Low Rates And Lending Behavior

-As rates lower, monthly payments go down, and since mortgages are secured by the property itself, the same quality of borrower can afford a larger mortgage while remaining at relatively the same risk.
-This is the process by which asset prices rise in tight monetary conditions.
-Loans get naturally concentrated in lower risk, higher quality loans and higher growth sectors.
+Secured loans also carry lower risk than unsecured ones.
+Many people misinterpret spiking housing prices as a sign of money printing, when in fact they reflect tightening lending standards and low rates.
+As rates fall, monthly payments decrease, and since mortgages are secured by the property itself, the same borrower profile can afford a larger mortgage with relatively the same level of risk.
+This is how asset prices rise in tight monetary conditions.
+Loans naturally become concentrated in lower-risk, higher-quality loans and high-growth sectors.

 In Summary, And Bitcoin’s Potential